HackerKing5128/ten-days-of-voice-agents-2025/README.md

 This project is based on MIT-licensed templates from LiveKit and includes integration with Murf Falcon.
 See individual LICENSE files in backend and frontend directories for details.

-## Have Fun!
+## 🎉 Challenge Complete!

-Remember, the goal is to learn, experiment, and build amazing voice AI agents.
-Don't hesitate to be creative and push the boundaries of what's possible with Murf Falcon and LiveKit!
+**Day 10 marks the final day of the 10 Days of Voice Agents Challenge!**

-Good luck with the challenge!
+Thanks for following along this journey of building increasingly creative voice agents.
+From simple conversational agents to game show hosts - it's been a wild ride!

 ---

-Built for the AI Voice Agents Challenge by murf.ai
+Built for the AI Voice Agents Challenge by murf.ai 🎤